Effyiex/Wizfits/README.md

 # Libraries
  - Javapackager by Effyiex (Myself), to export the game as a windows executable
- - default java libraries as swing
+ - default java libraries like "swing" and "awt"